NonsoB/DailyVerse/README.md

-DailyVerse: A bible verse generating application
+DAILYVERSE: A bible verse generating application

 This is a beautiful bible app I will be worked solo on.
 It really wasn't smooth sailing but I finally put it together and it was worth the effort.
 I present to you; https://qkpage2.co/p/DailyVerse_com